aristanetworks/avd-workshops/workshops/git.md

 ![Git Snapshots](assets/images/git_snapshots.png){: style="width:800px"}

-Git makes collaboration easy by allowing multiple people to merge their changes into one source.
+Git makes collaboration effortless by allowing multiple people to merge their changes into one source.
 Regardless of whether you work solo or as part of a team, Git will be useful for you.

 Basic Git commands we will be working with: